 In this snippet, we will go through an example of making your current git branch to a master branch.
-For meeting this goal, the git checkout command, as well as the git merge command, should be run.
-Here is what you need to run:
+For meeting this goal you should follow the steps below:

 In case you want to make your history clearer, it is recommended to add some information to the merge commit message.
 You should change your second line to:

 git merge --strategy=ours --no-commit master git commit # adding information to the message of the template merge